 The announcement came a day ahead of a summit that includes both Poroshenko and Russian President Vladimir Putin, and could be aimed at pressuring Ukraine into seeking a negotiated end to the conflict rather than a military victory.

-There is no independent figure for the number of dead rebels, although Ukrainian authorities said Monday that 250 rebels were killed in fighting around Olenivka, a town 25km south of Donetsk.
+There is no independent figure for the number of rebel dead, although Ukrainian authorities said Monday that 250 rebels were killed in fighting around Olenivka, a town 25km south of Donetsk.

 Earlier on Monday, a Ukrainian official said a column of Russian tanks and armoured vehicles entered southeastern Ukraine - a move that brings the conflict to an area that has so far escaped the intense fighting of recent weeks.